 Without proper safety measures in place and a certified safety specialist to oversee your site operations, you will risk having your application rejected by the local council.
 This would mean engaging in a lengthy and costly adjustment in your site plans.

 Support future property investments

 Having an effective safety system means acquiring a standard of practice that could be applied to future construction endeavors.
 This will help you define action plans for contingencies and better equip your staff to understand new and innovative ways to advocate safety in the workplace.

 So, if you plan on developing future properties, you will be better at anticipating possible scenarios that could cost you a lot in terms of manpower and resources.

 Improving your reputation

-Protecting your workers is always important since your reputation will easily erode if it turns out there were lapses in site safety that you may or may not be aware of.
+Protecting your workers is always vital since your reputation will quickly erode if it turns out there were lapses in site safety that you may or may not be aware of.
 A worker rushed to the hospital due to a supposedly avoidable accident can significantly taint your brand, making it harder for you to seek out more opportunities in the future.